Greece Economic Outlook

 Greece Economic News

-Industrial output fell 0.2% year-on-year in working-day adjusted terms in July, which was a markedly softer drop than June’s 4.9% contraction.
+Industrial output slid 2.4% year-on-year in working-day adjusted terms in September, a softer drop compared to August’s 4.0% decline.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) rose from 48.6 in July to 49.4 in August.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) dropped from 50.0 in September to 48.7 in October.

 Industrial output fell 3.8% year-on-year in working-day adjusted terms in August, dropping at a significantly faster pace than July’s 0.2% decline and marking the 11th consecutive month of contraction.